Building Performance

 - Estimated Cost

-For students who have already completed an Associate's degree related to Architecture, the remaining coursework required to earn the BSBP degree, not accounting for Financial Aid assistance and grants: $7,000.
+For students who have already completed an Associate's degree related to Architecture, the remaining tuition for coursework required to earn the BP degree, not accounting Financial Aid assistance: $6,500.

-For the entire 4-years of coursework required to earn the BSBP degree, not accounting for Financial Aid assistance and grants: $12,000.
+The entire 4-years of tuition for coursework required to earn the BP degree, not accounting Financial Aid assistance such as Canyons Promise: $9,500.

 - Application Fee None